episerver/Foundation/README.md

 2. Go to the appSettings.config and appSettings.debug.config:

-• Search the config for "https://ChangeMe.com/"
+  * Search the config for "https://ChangeMe.com/"
-• Update Perform, Insight, Profile Store urls and keys.
+  * Update Perform, Insight, Profile Store urls and keys

 3. Go to the Web.config:

-• Search the config for "changeme"
+  * Search the config for "changeme"
-• Update Social appId and secret key.
+  * Update Social appId and secret key
-• Update the Find index to your own credentials.
+  * Update the Find index to your own credentials

 4. Right-click on the batch file called **setup.cmd** and select **Run as administrator**: